5 Brilliant Techniques to Help ESL Students Thread Through Writing

 Like much in life, discipline and craft can overcome most disadvantages for the struggling writer.

-So get ready to get your students to apply some “wrist-grease” as we take a look at five techniques to take your students’ writing to the next level.
-But in order to get the most from these strategies, we will first visit two simple actions you can take to help your students write with purpose.
+Get your students ready to apply some “wrist-grease” as we take a look at 11 techniques to take your students’ ESL writing skills to the next level.

-Planning is an essential element for successful completion of many tasks, and none more so than for writing.
-Especially for our ESL students.
+Planning is an essential element for the successful completion of many tasks, and none more so than for ESL writing.
 Good planning helps a student maintain focus, producing cogent and coherent writing.

-ESL students will often need explicit instructions on how to go about their planning, so it can be helpful to use writing frames.
-Numerous templates are available free online and suited to a wide variety of writing genres.
+How can we implement planning and structure in ESL classes?
+ESL students will often need clear instructions to go about their planning, so it can be helpful to use writing frames.
+You can find a variety of free templates available online that are suited to an array of writing genres.

-It is also useful to share success criteria with your students at the prewriting stage.
-These criteria include all the elements that you expect to see in a successful piece of writing.
+At the pre-writing stage, share success criteria with your students.
+The success criteria will include all the elements you expect to see in a successful piece of writing.
 This can even be turned into a simple checklist that students can use to check their work after completing their first draft.

 We are all aware that writing in a new language is more involved than the simple case of substituting one word for another.
 Each language has its preferences for certain sentence structures and idiosyncrasies of meaning.